emeraldwalk/slate-playground/README.md

 * View Selection and Value data models as Json
 * Execute editor commands and see the results
+* 0.4x - Clicking in Selection Json will change selection in editor
+* 0.5x - Value Json can be edited directly

 ## SlateJS Docs
 * [0.4x](https://docs.slatejs.org/v/v0.47/)